Broken Hill: Transport

 The main sidings and locomotive servicing facilities were in Railwaytown, a suburb of Broken Hill, with sidings running to the south and north to serve the mines.
 The main passenger station was at Sulphide Street.

-From the later 1890s, Broken Hill Council campaigned for a tramway to provide public transport around town and to the mines.
-Eventually the NSW Government decided to build a tramway which was opened on 19 March 1902.
-It was run by steam trams transferred from Sydney by sea and then by rail across South Australia.
-It was a curious operation which after World War I suffered increasingly bad losses until the New South Wales Government closed the system in December 1926.
+From the later 1890s, Broken Hill Council campaigned for a street tramway to provide public transport around town and to the mines.
+Eventually the Government of New South Wales decided to build one, which was opened in 1902.
+It was operated by steam trams transferred from Sydney by sea and then by rail across South Australia.
+After World War I it sustained increasing losses until the Government of New South Wales closed the system in 1926.